ANU5565/github-analyzer/README.md

 If you like this project:

-- Star the repository ⭐
+- Star the repository
 - Share feedback
 - Suggest improvements
 - Contribute features

-Your support helps the project grow!
+Every bit of support helps the project grow.

+---

+Happy coding ✨